JonathanDeutsch/Freton/README.md

 Data format
 -----------
-Data can be loaded in the .TIF file format using the KAT module from movies collected using 1-2 cameras with 1-2 channel image splitting (vertical or horizontal).
+Movies of single molecules can be loaded in the .TIF file format using module 1 (KAT) from movies collected using 1-2 cameras with 1-2 channel image splitting.
 Movies can be loaded individually or using "batch mode" to pull multiple movies using the same parameters.
-You can also load binary files from data collected using avalanche photodiodes (APDs).
-Instructions are integrated into the GUI under the question mark icons.
-Once extracted traces are saved, press the "KAT" button to launch the module for manual and emperical filtering of the traces.
+Extracted donor and acceptor intensity traces are stored in .mat structures that are passed between modules.

-Using smFRET.ai
+Using Fréton
 ---------------
 Navigate to kit_kat_launch.m in the main repository to launch the GUI menu.
-Open the KAT module to load your data to extract traces from FRETing molecules.
-Traces can be loaded into the KIT module for further selection, launched from KAT or the main menu.
-A typical workflow is illustrated in the diagram below.
+Open the KAT module (Module 1) to load your data, computationally register the channels, and extract intensity traces from FRETing molecules.
+Instructions are integrated into the GUI via 'Quickguide' popups.

+The trace visualization and selection module (Module 2A; KAT) can be launched from the main menu or directly from Module 1.
+Empirical filtering of traces based on established criteria is performed during bleach point identification, followed by manual selection into up to three subgroups.
+Histograms for each trace group can be plotted within the module, and tools for advanced plotting and fitting of FRET efficiency distributions can also be launched.
+Integrated instructions are available via the '?' buttons.

 Sample Data